postgresml/postgresml/pgml-docs/docs/blog/postgres-full-text-search-is-awesome.md

   August 25, 2022
 </p>

 Normalized data is a powerful tool leveraged by 10x engineering organizations.
 If you haven't read [Postgres Full Text Search is Good Enough!](http://rachbelaid.com/postgres-full-text-search-is-good-enough/) you should, unless you're willing to take that statement at face value, without the code samples to prove it.
-We'll go beyond that original claim in this post, but to reiterate the main points, Postgres supports:
+We'll go beyond that claim in this post, but to reiterate the main points, Postgres supports:

 - Stemming
 - Ranking / Boost